intruder-detection/nestjs-drizzle-multiple-schemas/README.md

 This is an example/starter using the following stack
 * NestJS
+  * pino pretty (custom logger)
+  *
 * Drizzle ORM
+* PostgresSQL

-It attempts to show how to create multiple schemas using the same codebase.
-Drizzle ORM currently doesn't provide an easy way to do so, and as a result, this is an attempt to make it simple and concise.
+This in an attempt (simple and concise) to show how to create multiple schemas using Drizzle ORM.
+Currently, it doesn't provide an easy way to do so.

 Sometimes for testing purposes we want to have the following schemas